UPPMAX/uppmax4DL/docs/naiss-sens-bianca.md

 # NAISS-SENS, sensitive data and Bianca

 !!! info "Objectives"
-    - We'll briefly get an overview of kinds of sensitive data
+    - A brief overview of various aspects of sensitive data projects
+    - A discussion of NAISS SENS projects, proposals, and allocations
-    - ... and the **Bianca** system
+    - ... and an overview of the **Bianca** system

-Content (To remove later)

-    - extended from intro course
-    - what is sensitive data?
-    - puba & timelines
-    - how to apply for projects
-    - project management
-    - LINK to extra material
-    - contact persons

 ## Sensitive personal data